justin-zz/arm-jukebox/README.md

 3. **Monitor Output**: The bot will process the song request, and you should see progress and results in the terminal or command prompt where you started the script.

-4. **Stop or Toggle Playing**: In the Twitch chat, run `stop` to quit playing a song completely or alternatively `toggle` to pause or resume playing a tune.
+4. **Stop or Toggle Playing**: In the Twitch chat, send `stop` to quit playing a song completely or alternatively `toggle` to pause or resume playing a tune.

 ## Troubleshooting